Urban planning in Australia: Sustainability

+Town Hall Chambers, the building that stood where Council House 2 stands, on the corner of Little Collins and Swanston Street under demolition in 1968.
+Australians have lamented the loss and destruction of Melbourne's Victorian boom era buildings.

 Transport emissions have been reported as one of strongest areas of emissions growth in Australia, which is a consequence of the distance separating many land uses, and of the underlying low density form of many Australian metropolitan areas.
 Private car use has continued to increase which is leading to greater levels of city congestion and urban air quality challenges.
 The cost of congestion to the Australia economy was estimated at $9.4 billion in 2005 with a prediction of a rise in cost to $20 billion by 2020 unless the issue is addressed.

 Research indicates that while the total levels of key pollutants in cities has fallen over the last ten years as a result of improved fuel and emissions standards, particulate air pollution and ozone levels remain above the national air quality standard.

 Rates of recycling nationally have increased, however waste generation has also increased over the period 2002–03 to 2006–07 by 31%.
 This exceeds the population increase of 5.6% over the same period.
 As a result, this has placed pressure on governments to adequate plan for landfill and associated waste management facilities in metropolitan areas.

 Data on rainfall patterns in eastern and southwest Australia, where the major cities are located, indicates a decline in the annual rate of rainfall per decade of up to 50 mm since 1950.
 This is providing challenges in terms of both availability and the quality of water supplies, particularly when combined with population growth.

 At the planning level basic aspects of sustainable housing design such as raising density, mixed use, promoting mixed use development, and encouraging transit oriented development to increase trips made by public transport have been progressively adopted as policy responses in Australian cities.

 Sustainable building codes such as the Victoria's Green Star (Australia) rating and New South Wales' BASIX sustainability assessment tool are being applied to new developments to improve energy and water conservation at the individual building scale.

 Further improvements in waste, water, energy and onsite food production are being progressively seen as a necessary and significant part of planning for urban sustainability in Australian cities.